 On electronic identification:

-Commission Implementing Decision (EU) 2015/296 of 24 February 2015 on procedural arrangements for Memeber States cooperation on eID:
+Commission Implementing Decision (EU) 2015/296 of 24 February 2015 on procedural arrangements for Member States cooperation on eID:

 Member States shall cooperate in order to reach interoperability and security of electronic identification schemes.
 The decision establishes the methods for exchange of information and creates the Cooperation Network to facilitate cooperation on the subject.